bekencorp/bk_idk/docs/bk7258/en/developer-guide/config_tools/bk_tool_bkfil.rst

 Command line need to use bk_loader. exe program；

-In the command line window, input "--help" to view all command sets.
+In the command line window, input "-\-help" to view all command sets.
 Each command has instructions.
 For illegal commands, an error message will be displayed, as shown in the following figure：

 Help manual: